-Aquitards that influence vertical migration of groundwater between aquifers can have varying thicknesses and hydraulic conductivities as demonstrated in the geologic cross-sections (Figure 2-2, Figure 2-3, Figure 2-4, Figure 2-5).
-In some NMMA areas, a significant aquitard exists underneath the base of the Older Dune Sand formation that, in places together with other aquitards in the stratigraphic architecture, confines groundwater in underlying aquifers.
+Aquitards that influence vertical migration of groundwater between aquifers can have varying thicknesses and hydraulic conductivities as demonstrated in the geologic cross sections (Figure 2-2, Figure 2-3, Figure 2-4, Figure 2-5).
+A significant aquitard exists in the western portion of the NMMA underneath the base of the Older Dune Sand formation that, in places together with other aquitards in the stratigraphic architecture, confines groundwater in underlying aquifers.
 Groundwater may be perched or unconfined above the aquitard.
 Some leakage is likely to occur where the aquitard hydraulic conductivity permits, particularly where the aquitard has limited thickness.

-The extent and thickness of the aquitards have been defined in some places based on well logs and correlations or inferred based on groundwater levels.
+The extent and thickness of the aquitards have been defined based on well logs and correlations or inferred based on groundwater levels.
 For example, there are well-documented, laterally-extensive aquitards separating a near-surface unconfined aquifer from deeper confined aquifers in the coastal portion of the NMMA, but these aquitards are less areally contiguous and thick in the central NMMA and may be altogether absent in portions of the eastern NMMA.
-Aquitard extent and variations in permeability were interpreted for a regional groundwater flow model, including the NMMA (Fugro, 2015; Geoscience, 2018).
+Aquitard extent and variations in permeability were interpreted for a regional groundwater flow model, including the NMMA, though an aquitard separating the shallow and deeper aquifers is likely less ubiquitous than modeled (Fugro, 2015; Geoscience, 2018).

 Shallow aquifer groundwater elevations reflect unconfined or perched groundwater conditions, depending on the local and underlying hydrostratigraphy.
 In the western NMMA, unconfined groundwater exists above a regional aquitard and the unconfined and confined aquifers are essentially hydraulically separated.
-In the eastern NMMA, unconfined conditions may be associated with recharge areas for the deeper aquifers that are, through a transitional zone, confined in the west.
-Perched and semiconfined aquifers in the east and central NMMA create hydrologic complications in these areas, and are not always readily described in the context of distinct confined or unconfined zones.
+In the eastern NMMA, unconfined conditions may be associated with recharge areas for the deeper aquifers that are confined in the western portion of the NMMA.
+Perched and semi-confined aquifers in the east and central NMMA create hydrologic complications in these areas, and are not always readily described in the context of distinct confined or unconfined zones.

 As described previously, where shallow aquifer groundwater reaches the ground surface, groundwater discharges to springs and creeks.
-This drainage is observed within and adjacent to the NMMA, in Black Lake Canyon, Little Oso Flaco Creek, and in the nearby coastal dune lakes.
+Groundwater discharge is observed within and adjacent to the NMMA, in Black Lake Canyon, Little Oso Flaco Creek, and in the nearby coastal dune lakes.
 The standing water in these surface water features reflects the groundwater elevation in the shallow aquifer.
-The water levels in these surface water features have been intermittently monitored and can be used to represent the shallow aquifer groundwater elevation if recent measurements are available.
+The water levels in these surface water features have been intermittently monitored and can be used to represent the shallow aquifer groundwater elevation.
 Perched groundwater occurs locally where fine-grained lenses occur within the shallow aquifer.
 Perching layers and relatively high groundwater elevation have been observed in the southeastern portion of the NMMA and in the northern portion of the NMMA, north of Halcyon Road, among other possible locales within the NMMA.